Course Title: Computer Architecture and Organisation

 The learning resources for this course include:

-- Recommended textbook and references as listed in the course guide Part B
+- Recommended textbook and references as listed in the course guide Part B and the RMIT online teaching platform

 Overview of Assessment